Alabama - Sectoral Privacy Overview

 Specifically, without such consent, it would constitute 'criminal eavesdropping' to overhear, record, amplify or transmit any part of the private communication of others without the consent of at least one of the persons engaged in the communication (Ala.
 Code §§13A-11-30(1) and 13A-11-31).
-Criminal eavesdropping is a Class A misdemeanour (Ala.
+Criminal eavesdropping is a Class A misdemeanor (Ala.
 Code §13A-11-31(b)).

 It is a Class C felony to install an eavesdropping device intentionally in a private place without the permission of the owner and any lessee or tenant of the private place (Ala.
 Code §13A-11-33).
-A person commits the Class A misdemeanour of 'criminal possession of an eavesdropping device' if they possess, manufacture, send, or transport any device designed or commonly used for eavesdropping, and either intend to use that device to eavesdrop or know that another person intends to use that device to eavesdrop (Ala.
+A person commits the Class A misdemeanor of 'criminal possession of an eavesdropping device' if they possess, manufacture, send, or transport any device designed or commonly used for eavesdropping, and either intend to use that device to eavesdrop or know that another person intends to use that device to eavesdrop (Ala.
 Code §13A-11-34).

-A person commits criminal surveillance, a Class B misdemeanour, if they intentionally engage in surveillance while trespassing in a private place (Ala.
+A person commits criminal surveillance, a Class B misdemeanor, if they intentionally engage in surveillance while trespassing in a private place (Ala.
 Code §13A-11-32).
 It is aggravated criminal surveillance if they intentionally engage in surveillance of an individual in any place where the individual being observed has a reasonable expectation of privacy, without the prior express or implied consent of the individual being observed, for the purpose of sexual gratification (Ala.
 Code §13A-11-32.1(a)).
-Aggravated criminal surveillance is a Class A misdemeanour, except if the person has a prior conviction or adjudication under this Section, the offence is a Class C felony (Ala.
+Aggravated criminal surveillance is a Class A misdemeanor, except if the person has a prior conviction or adjudication under this Section, the offense is a Class C felony (Ala.
 Code §13A-11-32.1(b)).

-The statutes contain exemptions for peace officers, employees or agents of communications common carriers engaging in their normal duties, and people relying on good faith on a lawful court order or legislative authorisation (Ala.
+The statutes contain exemptions for peace officers, employees or agents of communications common carriers engaging in their normal duties, and people relying on good faith on a lawful court order or legislative authorization (Ala.
 Code §13A-11-36).
 Any eavesdropping or surveillance device used in the above crimes may be forfeited to the state and may be turned over to law enforcement upon court order (Ala.
 Code §13A-11-37).

 A person commits voyeurism in the first degree if, for the purpose of arousing or gratifying the sexual desire of any person, they knowingly photograph or film the intimate areas of another person whether through, under, or around clothing, without that person's knowledge and consent and under circumstances where the person has a reasonable expectation of privacy, whether in a public or private place (Ala.
 Code §13A-11-41(a)).
-Voyeurism in the first degree is a Class C felony, except if the defendant is 18 years of age or younger at the time of the offence, it is a Class A misdemeanour (Ala.
+Voyeurism in the first degree is a Class C felony, except if the defendant is 18 years of age or younger at the time of the offence, it is a Class A misdemeanor (Ala.
 Code §13A-11-41(b)).

 A person commits voyeurism in the second degree if they knowingly photograph or film the intimate areas of another person, whether through, under, or around clothing, without that person's knowledge and consent, and under circumstances where the person has a reasonable expectation of privacy, whether in a public or private place (Ala.
 Code §13A-11-42(a)).
-Voyeurism in the second degree is a Class A misdemeanour, except if the defendant is 18 years of age or younger on the date of the offence, voyeurism in the second degree is a Class B misdemeanour (Ala.
+Voyeurism in the second degree is a Class A misdemeanor, except if the defendant is 18 years of age or younger on the date of the offense, voyeurism in the second degree is a Class B misdemeanor (Ala.
 Code §13A-11-42(b)).
 The statute exempts the viewing, photographing, or filming by personnel of the Department of Corrections or of a local jail or correctional facility for security purposes or during an investigation of alleged misconduct by a person in the custody of the Department of Corrections or the local jail or correctional facility (Ala.
 Code §13A-11-43(a)).
 If a person is adjudicated or convicted of voyeurism in either degree, a court may order the destruction of the photograph, film, image, or other recordings; provided that the victim or victim's representative is provided with written notice 90 days before the destruction is to occur.
 Except as prohibited by state or federal law, the victim, or victim's representative, shall retain the right to possess the image or recording (Ala.
 Code §13A-11-43(b)).

 Like many states, Alabama has passed the Consumer Identity Protection Act, located under §13A-8-190 et seq. of Article 10 of Chapter 8 of Title 13A of the Ala.
-Code, which makes it a Class B felony if a person, without authorisation or consent, defrauds someone by (Ala.
+Code, which makes it a Class B felony if a person, without authorization or consent, defrauds someone by (Ala.
 Code §13A-8-192):